Design and Architecture

 In this guide, we will study an example compilation flow in the compiler.
 The figure below shows the flow.
 At a high-level, it contains several steps:

 • Model Creation: Create the IRModule to be optimized and compiled, which contains a collection of functions that internally represent the model.
-Users can manually construct IRModule via NNModule, TVMScript, or import a pre-trained model from from Relax frontend.
+Users can manually construct IRModule via NNModule, TVMScript, or import a pre-trained model from Relax frontend.

 • Transformation: The compiler transforms an IRModule to another functionally equivalent or approximately equivalent(e.g. in the case of quantization) IRModule.
 Many of the transformations are target (backend) independent.
 We also allow target to affect the configuration of the transformation pipeline.